 Insurance or lack of it can affect the value of a wrongful death case settlement.
-Oftentimes, the amount of insurance available to cover the claim is not the realistic maximum amount of money that can be collected as damages awarded.
+Frequently, the amount of insurance available to cover the claim is not the realistic maximum amount of money that can be collected as damages awarded.

 Even if the jury verdict value of a wrongful death claim is higher, it may not make sense to try to collect blood from a turnip!

 No two car accident cases are exactly the same.
 Factors such as road defects and vehicle defects can also contribute to fatal auto accidents.
 Depending on the facts of the case, there may be multiple defendants.
-Apart from another driver, other parties that may be held liable for death include employers, car manufacturers, repair shops, tire makers, construction companies, and others.
+Apart from another driver, other parties that may be held liable for death include employers, car manufacturers, repair shops, tire makers, construction companies, bars and clubs, and others.